Welsh pop and rock music: 1957-1969

 Tom Jones and Shirley Bassey dominated Welsh pop in the 60s.
-Bassey released her debut single, The Banana Boat Song in 1957 and in October 1964 released the James Bond film theme song, Goldfinger.
+Shirley Bassey released her debut single, The Banana Boat Song in 1957, and the James Bond film theme song, Goldfinger in October 1964.
 In February 1965, Tom Jones released the hit single, It's Not Unusual, the start of his long career.
 Meic Stevens established himself in the 60s and the record label Sain was founded in 1969 in Cardiff by Dafydd Iwan and Huw Jones.
 The record label rapidly became the leading record company of Wales.
+Mary Hopkin and Badfinger also rose to prominence after being championed by Paul McCartney, and both were signed to Apple Records in 1968.